-Step 9 - Install AP Racing CP8350 brake caliper
+Step 8 - Install AP Racing CP9450 rear brake caliper

 - Verify that you are putting the proper caliper on the correct side of the car.
-The bleed screws on your caliper should be pointing up when installed on the car. - Using a 7mm socket and 5mm hex wrench, remove the pad retention bolt from the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10 10154), secure the caliper to the caliper bracket with the jet nuts (#10.02.00001).
-Torque to 23 lb-ft.
+The smallest piston should be the first piston in the direction of disc rotation. - Using a 6mm hex wrench, remove the pad retention bolt from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10.02.00016), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
+Torque to 23lb-ft.

-Step 10 - Install Spiegler Stainless brake line
+Step 9 - Install Spiegler Stainless brake line

 - Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
 Hand-thread the bolt into the inlet port on the caliper.
+We recommend the banjo fitting is pointed down and slightly inboard toward the rear suspension.
 Torque the banjo bolt with a 14mm socket to 14 ft.-lbs. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
-Hand-tighten the hard line fitting into the Spiegler line.
-Use the 13mm line wrench and 14mm box wrench to tighten the connection.
+Handtighten the hard line fitting into the Spiegler line.
+Use the 13mm line wrench and 17mm box wrench to tighten the connection.
 Do not overtighten.
 Just make sure the connection is snug and leak free.
-Reinstall OE retaining clip. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
-If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
+Install retaining clip.
+You will likely have to use some channel lock pliers or small hammer to install the clip. - Make sure the brake line is not touching anything, binding, or rubbing.
+If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference and line has enough slack. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
 See brake line packaging for instructions.

-Step 11 - Install brake pads (DO NOT SKIP THIS STEP)
+Step 10 - Install brake pads (DO NOT SKIP THIS STEP)

 - Slide the included AP Racing brake pads into the calipers.
 They should fit snugly, but you should not have to hammer them in.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 7mm socket and 5mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
-You may need to tap the pad retention bolt slightly to get it seated properly in the caliper.
+Make sure the pads sit flush with the top edge of the disc and do not over hang or sit low on the face.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.

-Step 12 - Repeat steps 3 thru 10 on the other side of the vehicle
+Step 11 - Repeat steps 3 thru 10 on the other side of the vehicle

-Step 13 - Bleed the brake system
+Step 12 - Bleed the brake system

-For use with our system, Essex recommends AP Racing Super 600 brake fluid or AP Racing PRF brake fluid.
+For use with our system, Essex recommends AP Racing R3 brake fluid or AP Racing R4 brake fluid.
 Both are always in stock and available through Essex and our distributors.
 We recommend purchasing three bottles (standard 500ml size) of your preferred fluid to complete the installation.

 The goal of bleeding the brakes is to remove all of the old fluid from the system, replacing it with your new fluid.
 With a single brake fluid reservoir (which your car has), fluid in the front and the rear of the car will mix.
 You therefore need to bleed all four corners of the car.
 The caliper bleeding sequence is to start with the corner of the car furthest from the master cylinder (mc), and work your way closer to the mc: Passenger rear, driver rear, passenger front, driver front.
-For fixed calipers with two bleed screws, the proper bleeding sequence is the inboard bleed screw (closest to the engine), followed by the outboard bleed screw (closest to the wheel face).
-Use a 7/16" box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).
+The proper bleeding sequence is the lower bleed screw, followed by the upper bleed screw.
+Use a 7/16"/11mm box end wrench on the caliper bleed screws, and an appropriate bleeder bottle (available through Essex).